scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 <img alt="i3" width="500" src="https://scott.ai/img/build_an_ai/ai_3a.jpg">

-Time for a new science word...
-"Tensor."

 Neurons in Bert's head carry a tiny electrical charge.
 Imagine if we could see this charge as a battery level.
-We can write down the battery levels for all 9 Neurons.
+We can write down the battery levels for all 9 neurons in the graph.
 We'll use 0.0 to mean a dead battery, 1.0 to mean a full battery.
 0.50 is half-charged, 0.25 is a quarter charge, and so on.
 You get the idea.

 <img alt="i4" width="500" src="https://scott.ai/img/build_an_ai/ai_4a.jpg">

 The list of battery levels is called a "tensor."

-We can be super fancy here.
-We can list battery levels in a column in Excel, and call it a "1-dimensional" or "1-d" tensor.
+We can be super fancy here, and use "higher order" math:

+ - We can list battery levels in a column in Excel, and call it a "1-dimensional" or "1-d" tensor.
 1-d is just a vertical list.

-We can put battery levels in a spreadsheet, making sure to fill every row and column in a nice rectangle, without missing a spot.
+- We can put battery levels in a spreadsheet, making sure to fill every row and column in a nice rectangle, without missing a spot.
 That's a "2-d" tensor.
 2-d is like a stock chart, with two dimensions "time" and "stock price."

-We can copy that sheet to another, and another.
+- We can copy that sheet to another, and another.
 Mess the numbers up a bunch, but still keep them between 0.0 and 1.0.
 Then we'd have _sheets_ of tensors, or a "3-d" tensor.
 A common 3-d tensor is a digital image, one sheet each for the pixel values of red, green and blue.

-Now you know what a Tensor is.
-Not so scary is it?
 Bert represents _everything_ as a tensor.
-So do you.
-Imagine all
-the amazing things Bert holds in his head as tensors.
-Instructions for driving a car, the taste of his martini from last night, a picture of a bunny, or words he's reading are just... tensors.
+Imagine all the amazing things Bert holds in his head as tensors.
+Instructions for driving a car, the taste of his martini from last night, a picture of a bunny, or words he's reading are all... tensors.

 <img alt="i5" width="500" src="https://scott.ai/img/build_an_ai/ai_5a.jpg">

 Bert's brain is a _tensor processor_.
 Tensors in, tensors out.
 Tensors flow to think.
-Tensors flow through the graph sitting in the napkin folded in his skull.
-Indeed, the most popular tool among AI nerds today is... _Tensorflow_.
+Interestingly enough, the most popular tool among AI nerds today is... _Tensorflow_.

-We can reframe a lot of what humans do as tensor activity.
-We can map sensory experience into tensors.
-We flow those tensors through the brain's computational graph, producing more tensors.
-Our bodies interpret these by moving, speaking, writing, drawing or doing burpees.
+We can reframe human thinking as tensor activity.
+We map sensory experience into tensors.
+We flow those tensors through the brain's graph, producing more tensors.
+Our bodies interpret those tensors by moving, speaking, writing, drawing or doing burpees.

 Here are some examples: